 You can apply acoustic plywood in different settings such as reception areas, conference rooms, and even large classrooms.

 In 2018, we used Sonapanel to improve the acoustics in a sports complex in Middleton Grange, Western Sydney.
 You can read all about it in our Thomas Hassall Sports Hall Project.

 Your Wall Panelling Supplier

 If you are looking for the right wall panels for your commercial project, why not give us a call?
-We will assist you in choosing the right wood for the job and get it delivered to you custom cut on time.
+We’re the leading Australian MDF and plywood wholesaler based in Sydney.
+We will assist you in choosing the right wall panel for the job and get it delivered to you, custom cut and on time.